SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 - Relocating preview code to isolated packages
 - SPFx Yeoman package extensibility
 - React 16 and TypeScript 3.x support
+- Pre-allocate space for the extensions while rendering page in server side

+## Release notes

+Refer to the table of contents menu for details on each of the SharePoint Framework releases.

 > [!NOTE]
 > This is a list of areas that SharePoint engineering has in the backlog and is looking into.
 This does **NOT** mean that all of them will be delivered, but we are looking into getting items and topics from this list gradually released with the future releases of SharePoint Framework.